pac4j/pac4j/documentation/blog/jwks_explained_what_every_developer_should_know.md

 date: June 2026
 ---

-When it comes to security, certificates are used everywhere since the early days of the web.
+When it comes to security, certificates have been used everywhere since the early days of the web.

 While storing them in PEM/DER format has always been complicated, things have become much easier with the modern JWKS (J for JSON) format.